-Continuous Integration only matters if it runs something real.
-Most CI tutorials either show massive pipelines that do too much, or toy examples that do nothing useful.
-The goal here is smaller and stricter: one workflow, one runner, two real commands, and a visible green check in GitHub.
-If those three things exist, you have working CI.
-Everything else is optional.
+CI only matters if it runs something real.
+Most tutorials show either bloated pipelines or toy examples that verify nothing.
+I prefer one workflow, one runner, two commands, and a green check.

-GitHub Actions is simply the execution platform.
-It spins up a temporary machine, checks out your code, runs the commands you specify, and reports success or failure.
-Nothing more mysterious than that is happening.
+GitHub Actions is just the platform.
+It spins up a temporary machine, checks out my code, runs the commands I tell it to run, and reports pass or fail.
+Nothing more mysterious than that.

 name: CI